Muhammad Muhsin Ibrahim

 study medicine had yet again failed.

-I couldn’t finish GTC, Wudil due to a
+I couldn’t finish GTC at Wudil due to a

-That opened yet another door for me to try realizing my dream.
+That opened yet another door for me to try to realise my dream.
 That was to go

 to another college to register with either the West African Examination Council

-(WAEC) or National Examination Council (NECO), for ours, National Technical Certificate
+(WAEC) or the National Examination Council (NECO).
+For ours, the National Technical Certificate

 (NTC) don’t offer Biology as a subject.
 Therefore, one is automatically